AxelKrypton/Bash-lecture/TeX/README.md

 * The [`lstautogobble`](https://www.ctan.org/pkg/lstaddons) addon of the `listing` package turned out to be very useful!
 * The [`fontspec`](https://www.ctan.org/pkg/fontspec) package was used to set the main font to the [Yanone Kaffeesatz](https://www.yanone.de/fonts/kaffeesatz/).

-If you would like to compile any of the main files, you should use `xelatex` as compiler.
+If you would like to compile any of the main files, you should use `xelatex` as compiler and be sure the used font is available on your machine.